theophane-droid/greatneovim/README.md

 Want a simple yet usable Neovim setup?
 You’re in the right place.

+Two options for deployment :
+- native
+- podman based (ready-to-go)

+## Native installation

-## Installation on Debian-like Systems
+Installation on Debian-like Systems

 On an up-to-date system, run: